zyra/cordova-plugin-stripe/README.md

 cordova.plugins.stripe.setPublishableKey('pk_test_MyPublishableKey');
 ```

-Now we can create a credit card token to send to our backend later on.
+Now we can create a credit card token to send to our backend.

 ```javascript
 var card = {